narengan/cis/cli/cli-tls.md

    `-j, --json-file JSON_FILE`  (Optional) A file contains input JSON data.

    `-o, --output OUTPUT_FILE`  (Optional) Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+If not set, outputs the result to terminal.

 #### Output Message: